HEY HEP CATS ‘N’ KITTIES, JOIN OUR GROUP

 The Jitterbugs skg Group offers regularly dance classes in Thessaloniki and dance workshops in other cities of Greece and abroad spreading not only the 40s & 50s Jive but also other dances of the 50s, like Stroll, Rockabilly Stroll, Continental, etc. In Jitterbugs skg we teach Jive, the last swing dance of the ’40s, and the early ’50s, Swing (Lindy Hop) and Rock ‘n’ Roll.
 We also instruct not only Old School, as danced in the aforementioned period in the ballrooms of Europe and America, but also Social: the kind of entertainment, fun as well as interaction with other people through dancing.
 An important role in the way we teach our courses and seminars plays the relaxed mood towards the dancing of the participants, the historical knowledge of that period as well as the rhythm and musicality.
 All the above are ingredients that make dancing even more interesting; each dancer can feel and experience the dance periods of the 40s & 50s and not simply perform some dancing steps.

-The Jive ’40s &’ 50s, Rock ‘n’ Roll and Swing lessons from Jitterbugs skg are hosted at the dance school ‘Ekfrasi’, for an hour and a half.
+The Jive ’40s &’ 50s, Rock ‘n’ Roll and Swing lessons from Jitterbugs skg are hosted at the dance school ‘Ekfrasi’, for an hour.
 All the participants in dance classes can have a 50% discount on various courses held at regular intervals all year around offered by the Jitterbugs skg.
-For those interested in a more detailed individual dance lessons, the Jitterbugs skg can arrange private dance lessons in the dance school ‘Ekfrasi’, for an hour and a half within closed groups of up to 4 people, in a time and day that will be discussed with those interested.
+For those interested in a more detailed individual dance lessons, the Jitterbugs skg can arrange private dance lessons in the dance school ‘Ekfrasi’, for an hour within closed groups of up to 4 people, in a time and day that will be discussed with those interested.

 Useful Information for the lessons: